Her Signature, Their Regret

 “Who’s getting divorced?”

-The deep male voice came so suddenly that Abigail's heart gave a sharp jump.
-She turned back without showing it.
+The deep male voice hit her without warning.
+Abigail’s heart gave a sharp jump, but she turned calmly.

-"No one, a friend of mine's been fighting with her husband.
-They're talking about divorce."
+“No one,” she said.
+“A friend’s been fighting with her husband.
+They’re talking about divorce.”

-Trent Smith stood in the doorway, his brows drawn together slightly.
-He looked like he was about to press further, but before he could, their son's impatient voice rang out from outside.
+Trent Smith stood in the doorway, his brows drawn slightly together.
+He looked like he might press her, but before he could, their son’s impatient voice rang from outside.

 “Dad, Aunt Bianca’s still waiting for us.
 Hurry up!”

-He grabbed his jacket and started toward the door.
+Whatever suspicion had crossed Trent’s mind vanished.
+He grabbed his jacket and headed for the door.

 “Wait.”
 Abigail stopped him.
 “Where are you going?”

-Trent paused and looked back, impatience already showing on his face.
+Trent paused and looked back, impatience already on his face.

 “Bianca’s dog got loose.
 She’s freaking out, and she’s all alone, so we’re going to help her.
 We’ll make up your birthday later.”

-But before she could say it, Trent cut her off.
-"Abigail, seriously?
-It's just a birthday.
-Do you really have to make this into something right now?"
+But Trent cut her off before she could speak.
+“Abigail, seriously?
+It’s just a birthday.
+Do you really have to turn this into a thing right now?”

-Paxton came in from outside and looked at her with open resistance.
-"Mom, why do you always have to stop us from going to Aunt Bianca?"
+Paxton came in from outside and shot her an openly resentful look.
+“Mom, why do you always have to stop us from going to Aunt Bianca?”

-Ever since Bianca had returned from abroad six months ago, moments like this had repeated themselves over and over.
-At first, Abigail had broken down.
-She had cried, shouted, demanded.
-Now there was only a dull, exhausted emptiness.
+Ever since Bianca returned from abroad six months ago, this had become their rhythm.
+At first, Abigail had broken down—she’d cried, shouted, demanded.
+Now there was only a dull, exhausted quiet.

-She curved her lips into a faint smile.
-"You misunderstood, I just have two documents I need you both to sign."
+She forced a faint smile.
+“You misunderstood.
+I just have two documents I need you both to sign.”

-He reached for them, clearly intending to take a closer look, but his phone rang.
-The second he saw the caller ID, his expression softened.
+He took the pages, clearly about to read, but his phone rang.
+The moment he saw the caller ID, the hard lines of his face softened.

-He answered the call and, without even glancing down, signed at the bottom of the document.
+He answered and, without looking down, signed at the bottom.

-"If it's about buying a car or a house or whatever, you can decide for yourself next time.
-You don't need to run it by me."
+“If it’s about buying a car or a house or whatever, you can decide next time.
+You don’t need to run it by me.”

 Paxton signed too, scribbling his name without hesitation.

-She looked down at the papers in her hand and let out a bitter little laugh.
-If either Trent or Paxton had bothered to read even one extra line, they would have seen that one document was a divorce agreement, and the other was a consent form giving up custody follow rights with the mother.
+Abigail stared at the papers and let out a bitter, breathless laugh.
+If either Trent or Paxton had read one more line, they would have seen the truth: one document was a divorce agreement, and the other was a consent form giving up custody follow rights with the mother.

-But even if they had noticed, it probably would not have mattered.
+But even if they had noticed, it probably wouldn’t have mattered.

 This marriage had never been what Trent wanted.

-Ten years earlier, Abigail's grandmother had died after a long illness.
-After seeing her through the end, Abigail went to live with the parents she had not spent much time with in years.
+Ten years earlier, Abigail’s grandmother had died after a long illness.
+After seeing her through the end, Abigail went to live with the parents she hadn’t truly been close to for years.

-That was when she met her sister Bianca Taylor's boyfriend, Trent Smith.
+That was when she met Bianca Taylor’s boyfriend, Trent Smith.

-At the time, Trent was already one of the brightest rising stars in the business world.
-His instincts for investment were almost legendary, and under his leadership, The Smith Group had climbed to another level with ease.
+Trent was already one of the brightest rising stars in the business world.
+His investment instincts were nearly legendary, and under his leadership, The Smith Group climbed with ease.

-There were countless stories about him in their social circle.
-But even more than his business success, people talked about his relationship with Bianca.
+There were endless stories about him in their circle.
+But more than his success, people talked about Bianca.
+About how Trent looked at her.
+About how the two of them seemed inevitable.

-As Bianca's younger sister, Abigail had watched their breakups and reconciliations, their vows, their passion.
-Somewhere along the way, without meaning to, she fell for him.
+As Bianca’s younger sister, Abigail had watched their breakups and reunions, their vows and their heat, and somewhere along the way, without meaning to, she fell for him.

-Instead, she chose a medical program in a city far from Harbor City, hoping that enough distance and enough time would erase him from her heart completely.
+Instead, she chose a medical program far from Harbor City, telling herself distance and time would erase him.

-Just before graduation, Bianca suddenly broke up with Trent and left the country for the sake of her future.
-Desperate to win her back, Trent sped toward the airport, got into a car accident, and lost his sight.
+Just before graduation, Bianca broke up with Trent and left the country for her future.
+Desperate to win her back, Trent sped to the airport, got into a car accident, and lost his sight.

 Less than half a month later, Trent’s mother, Brigitta Thomas, came to Abigail.